dunkelstern/wireguard-web-autopeer/README.md

 ## TODO

-- Switch to `wireguard-uapi` as the current implementation fails to compile on osx and windows
-- Auto-detect if we're running as root and skip systray integration
-- Auto-detect if we're missing `CAP_NET_ADMIN=+eip` capability
-- Remove peers we added on shutdown
-- Shorter timeouts for communication
 - Do not try to contact someone if there is no default gateway anymore, just remove peers
-- on ifup wait for ip to arrive
-- re-poll in intervals for changes

 ## Running